 WildFire reproduces a variety of analysis environments,

-including the operating system, to identify malicious behaviors
+including operating system, to identify malicious behaviors within

-within samples.
-Depending on the characteristics and features of
+samples.
+Depending on the characteristics and features of the sample,

-the sample, multiple analysis environments may be used to determine
+multiple analysis environments may be used to determine the nature

 to initially determine if known and variants of known samples are